Arizona Coral Snake

 The Arizona coral snake is among the most venomous snakes in North America.

 The Arizona coral snake, also known as the Sonoran coral snake or the Western coral snake, is highly dangerous to people.
 It should never be approached in the wild.
-Nevertheless, while their venom is highly toxic, the snake doesn’t always have the ability to inject the full force of the venom into the human bloodstream.
+Nevertheless, while their venom is highly toxic, the snake can’t always inject the full force of the venom into the human bloodstream.
 They are generally responsible for fewer deaths than rattlesnakes.

 - The Arizona coral snake comes out at night to hunt during the summer, whereas it’s more active during morning and evening hours in the spring and fall.
 If the temperature drops far enough, it may hibernate (brumate) during the winter.

 - The Arizona coral snake has an organ located on the roof of the mouth that senses scent molecules.
-In order to smell, it gathers odors on the forked tongue and presses the molecules against the two holes in the upper mouth.
+To smell, it gathers odors on the forked tongue and presses the molecules against the two holes in the upper mouth.

-- A few species of harmless snakes in the same location attempt to mimic coral snakes in order to fool predators, but they don’t have the exact same patterns and colorations.
+- A few species of harmless snakes in the same location attempt to mimic coral snakes to fool predators, but they don’t have the same patterns and colorations.

 Where to Find Arizona Coral Snakes

 The scientific name of the Arizona coral snake is Micruroides euryxanthus.
-Micruroides is actually derived from the Greek term Micrurus, which means small tail.
+Micruroides is derived from the Greek term Micrurus, which means small tail.
 Euryxanthus, on the other hand, is derived from the two Greek words eury, which means wide or broad, and xanthos, which means yellow.
-This probably refers to the yellow bands along the entire body.
-The western coral snake is part of the same family as cobras, mambas, and sea kraits.
-It is the only living member of its genus.
+This probably refers to the yellow bands along the snake’s entire body.
+The western coral snake is in the same family as cobras, mambas, and sea kraits.
+It is the only living member of its genus and the only species.

 Population & Conservation Status